ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

-where $g_p$ denotes the authentic object-agnostic prompt. $g_n$ denotes the forged object-agnostic prompt. \([M_1][M_2]\ldots[M_E]\) represents the text embedding vectors for the pre-defined authentic prompt template, such as ``\textit{A photo of a pristine}''.
-Likewise, \([N_1][N_2]\ldots[N_E]\) represents the embedding vectors for the pre-defined forged prompt template, such as ``\textit{A photo of a forged}''.
-In addition, \([object-p]\) refers to the learnable authentic object-agnostic word embedding, and \([object-n]\) refers to the learnable forged object-agnostic word embedding.
-After being grouped, these embeddings collectively constitute the comprehensive textual feature denoted as \(F_{\text{text}}\).
-The learnable Object-agnostic Forgery Prompts adapt to various types of forgeries, allowing the model to learn generalized patterns and better detect forgeries across different domains and objects.
-This adaptive prompting mechanism enhances the effectiveness of forgery detection by generating more discriminative and generalized text embeddings.
+Where $g_p$ and $g_n$ correspond to the authentic and forged object-agnostic prompts, respectively. \([M_1][M_2]\ldots[M_E]\) and \([N_1][N_2]\ldots[N_E]\) denote the text embedding vectors for the pre-defined authentic and forged prompt templates, such as ``\textit{A photo of a pristine}'' and ``\textit{A photo of a forged}''.
+The terms \([object-p]\) and \([object-n]\) represent the learnable embeddings for the authentic and forged object-agnostic tokens.
+Together, these components form the comprehensive text representation \(F_{\text{text}}\).
+By dynamically adapting to different forgery types, the Object-agnostic Forgery Prompts enable the model to capture generalized patterns, thereby improving the detection of manipulations across varying domains and object categories.
+The adaptive prompting strategy enhances the capability of forgery detection by producing more discriminative and generalized text embeddings.

-To effectively capture multi-scale forgery clues, we divide the vision encoder into four block layers, where each layer extracts the intermediate patch-level features across different granularities, denoted as \({F}^i_{\text{patch}}\), corresponding to each stage \(i\).
-These features provide a patch-wise representation of the image, allowing for finer granularity analysis in distinguishing between authentic and forged regions.
-Next, we compute the similarity between the patch-level features \({F}^i_{\text{patch}}\) and the text features \(F_{\text{text}}\), which encode both authentic and forged content, respectively.
-However, since these intermediate patch-level features have not undergone the final image-text alignment, they cannot be directly compared with the text features.
-To address this issue, we introduce additional linear projection layers that transform these intermediate features into new representations \(\tilde{F}^i_{\text{patch}}\), aligning them with the corresponding text features for both authentic and forged semantics.
-The cross-modal reasoning feature \(f_{cross}\), which combines forgery information from both image and text modalities, is obtained through multi-scale fusion of these aligned features:
+To comprehensively capture forgery cues across multiple spatial scales, the vision encoder is structured into four block layers, with each block layer \(i\) extracting intermediate patch-level representations denoted as \({F}^i_{\text{patch}}\).
+These representations encode local structural details at different granularities, enabling fine-grained analysis for distinguishing authentic content from manipulated regions.
+Subsequently, we compute the similarity between the patch-level features \({F}^i_{\text{patch}}\) and the text representation \(F_{\text{text}}\), which jointly encapsulates both genuine and forged semantics.
+Since the intermediate patch-level visual representations are not yet aligned with the textual embedding space, direct comparison remains infeasible.
+To bridge this gap, we introduce additional learnable linear projection layers that transform the intermediate visual features into aligned forms \(\tilde{F}^i_{\text{patch}}\), allowing consistent, authentic, and forged semantics matching with the text embeddings.
+The resulting cross-modal reasoning feature \(f_{cross}\), which aggregates forgery-related evidence from both image and text modalities, is derived via multi-scale fusion of these aligned representations: